Japan launches the new Shinkansen train

-It can reach speeds of 360 kilometers per hour, a new record during a test trial in 2019, making it one of the fastest trains in the world.
+It can travel at speeds of up to 360 kilometers per hour, a new record during a trial run in 2019, making it one of the fastest trains in the world.
 However, the operating speed will be set at 285 km per hour.

+A look at the interior of the new Shinkansen N700S bullet train car, which started service on July 1, and initially linked Tokyo with Osaka.

 Coincidentally, Japan opened the Tokaido Shinkansen streak in 1964, connecting Tokyo and Osaka, just in time for the Tokyo Summer Olympics that same year.
 It was the world’s first high-speed railway.